Our Sustainability Journey

 Being a start-up, we are well aware that most businesses fail in the first couple of years.
 We have been working to put all our financial efforts to create a sustainable business model.
 We have donated to charities along the journey where possible and offered our boots as a prize for local schools to raise money.

 In 2019, we were in the happy position to give a generous financial amount to Hagar, a Melbourne based charity that works to stop the cycle of human trafficking, slavery, and abuse that exploits women and children in Afghanistan, Cambodia, and Vietnam.

 Following the 2020 summer of bushfires which greatly impacted our home state of Victoria, we committed to supporting bushfire impacted areas and businesses.
-We have donated to relevant charities, spent our strategy day in the town of Beechworth, Victoria, and celebrated affected makers though our Mothers Day competition.
-We plan to continue helping these communities and business throughout the year.
+We have donated to relevant charities, spent our strategy day in the town of Beechworth, Victoria, and celebrated affected makers through our Mothers Day competition.
+We plan to continue helping these communities and businesses throughout the year.

 Further, as we continue to stabilise and grow as a business, we will (hopefully this year!) formalise an alignment with a couple of grassroots charities that align with our values.

 At Merry People, we are committed to minimising our waste and environmental footprint.
 We monitor sales of all sizes and styles carefully to ensure we can properly forecast demand and produce accordingly.
 While this does sometimes result in us selling out and going into pre-orders, this also means we don’t end up with wasted boots in landfills.